 I never had anyone tell me anything about my life and what to expect being a woman.
 I only had myself, my grandmother and God to help me along the way.
 Of course I had other family members but they were not around.
 They all thought that I was a waste of time a nuisance, a rotten apple.

 Even though they still provided me with shelter I always felt alone.
 I’m not your average 18 year old woman, I was born HIV positive my mother was a heroin addict.
 I couldn’t tell you who my father was and neither could any of my family members.

 My mother died of an overdose when I was 7 and that is when my grandmother took me into her home.
+She ran a really good Fayetteville roofing company all her life and was hoping to retire soon.
 I was already diagnosed with HIV and before my mother passed she never took care of me or my health.
-My grandmother made sure my health was on point and made sure I had all my medications and went to every appointment.
+My grandmother was strong and she made sure my health was on point and made sure I had all my medications and went to every appointment.
 I felt normal and comfortable, but there was still something that was troubling me about my family that I couldn’t put my finger on.

 I always remember how my aunts and my cousins treated me as if I was contagious this happened at every family gathering.
 They would never talk to me or ask me how I was doing, nothing at all straight cold!
 School was the same thing I stayed to myself and maybe had one or two friends.
 Everyone knew who my mother was and they knew my story.
 I tried to be normal but with everyone treating me like an outsider it made me cold.